zed/imunify360-doc/docs/command_line_interface/README.md

 ```
 </div>

-3. The following command shows the example how to get extended list of malisious files for particular used.
-By default a limit value equal to 50
+3. The following command shows how to get an extended list of malicious files for a particular user.
+By default, a limit value equals to 50

 <div class="notranslate">

 ```
 imunify360-agent malware malicious list --user cltest --limit 500
 ```
 </div>